JackBlakeston/Blackjack-Project/README.md

 # Blackjack-Project

 A simple Blackjack game built with JQuery.
-Built as an admission project for Codeworks bootcamp.